Aguibou Tall

-Early Life
+Early life

 Aguibou Tall was born in either 1839 or 1842-3 to Omar Saidou Tall and his wife Mariatu, daughter of the Mai of Bornu.
 His father was at the time a prominent but not particularly important marabout living in the Futa Jallon.
 Aguibou was his ninth son.

 After his father's death in 1864, Aguibou served his older half-brother Ahmadu Tall.
 From 1869-73 he was regent in Segou while Ahmadu was crushing a rebellion by other half-brothers in Nioro.
 Habibou Tall, who had been left in charge of Dinguiraye, the first capital of the Toucouleur Empire, when Omar Tall set out to launch the jihad, joined this rebellion, and was captured and imprisoned.
 Meanwhile, Aguibou's generosity and good government made him popular in Segou, and so Ahmadu saw him as a potential rival for rule.
 When Saidou, the new governor of Dinguiraye, was killed in battle in 1876, Aguibou's supporters started lobbying for him to be named to the position.
 After hesitating, Ahmadu agreed.
 Aguibou left Segou on November 2nd 1878, but Ahmadu kept some of his wives in Segou as guarantee of good conduct.
 Aguibou never forgot this slight.

 Dinguiraye

 Aguibou took up his new office in early 1879.
 Dinguiraye was isolated from the heartland of the Toucouleur Empire and, despite peaceful links established, was threatened by the rising power of Samory Toure.

 So in 1884, Aguibou first reached out to the French for military protection.
 Nothing came of this first attempt.
 In early 1887, however, the new Commandant Joseph Gallieni sent an emissary, and Aguibou signed a protectorate treaty on March 12th.

 Relations between Aguibou and the French cooled significantly the next year, when Gallieni was replaced by the less diplomatic Louis Archinard.
-He wanted a military victory to improve his chances of promotion, and so seized the Toucouleur fortress at Koundian in Februry 1889.
+He wanted a military victory to improve his chances of promotion, and so seized the Toucouleur fortress at Koundian in February 1889.
 Aguibou reached out to Samory, and raided the region around the new French post at Siguiri.
 Soon, however, a new round of threats and luxurious gifts brought him back into the French fold.
 In May 1891, Dinguiraye was annexed directly, with a French garrison posted there; Aguibou was forced to accept this, as the French were his only protection against Samory.